|

 Bobby Jr. wants to practice his batting swing in the living room.

+Hubbie Larry is wondering what's for dinner.
 Chances are if you're like most, you head for the fast and efficient livestock corral known as your local fast food drive-thru window.
 The $.99 menu beckons to your wallet and your sensibilities with its cheap, easy fare.

 I mean, what else could you get for less than a dollar in such a short amount of time these days?
 Certainly nothing healthy, right?